-You coffee is going stale.
+Your coffee is going stale.

 As we mentioned, adding salt also helps combat staleness.
-So if you’re not keen on tossing out what. you have left in your stash, try adding a bit of salt!
+So, if you’re not keen on tossing out what you have left in your stash, try adding a bit of salt!

 You aren’t a cream and sugar fan, and you’ve been served a subpar cup.